Kotambail-Hegde/Masquerade-Emulator/README.md

 _**Other Known Issues**_
 * GBA still fails a lot of 'Wait Cycles' and 'Catridge Prefetch (this is not even implemented yet)' based tests present in AGS and mgba test-suite
+* GBA not so often / rarely exibits few minor graphical glitches.
+Suspected to be related to some startup/initialization not happening as expected.
 * GB/GBC still fails many of the Wilbertpol's 'non Moon Eye tests'
 * GB/GBC still fails many roms in the AGE test suite